levelspend/levelspend.github.io/README.md

 which retirement spending does not exceed working spending (the exact, non-integer level point is shown alongside it).
 Cash flows use an annual, end-of-year convention.
 The equations are documented in a comment inside the file.

-This is the same family of ideas as VPW and TPAW (amortization-based variable withdrawal); those tools offer more features, and this one offers less to read, nothing to install, and nothing to trust but the math in front of you.

-## Scope

-This tool is intentionally minimal.
-Feature requests will likely be declined;
-forks are welcome — see LICENSE (MIT).

-This is not financial advice.
-It is arithmetic.